commercialhaskell/stack/doc/ghcjs.md

 # GHCJS

-To use GHCJS with stack `>= 0.1.8`, place a GHCJS version in the [`compiler`](yaml_configuration.md#compiler) field of `stack.yaml`.
-After this, all stack commands should work with GHCJS, except for `ide`.
+To use GHCJS with stack, place a GHCJS version in the [`compiler`](yaml_configuration.md#compiler) field of `stack.yaml`.
+After this, all stack commands should work with GHCJS!
 In particular:

 * `stack setup` will install GHCJS from source and boot it, which takes a long time.

 * `stack build` will compile your code to JavaScript.
 In particular, the generated code for an executable ends up in `$(stack path --local-install-root)/bin/EXECUTABLE.jsexe/all.js` (bash syntax, where `EXECUTABLE` is the name of your executable).

 You can also build existing stack projects which target GHC, and instead build them with GHCJS.
-For example: `stack build --compiler ghcjs-0.1.0.20150924_ghc-7.10.2`
+For example: `stack build --compiler ghcjs-0.2.0.9006020_ghc-7.10.3`

 Sidenote: If you receive a message like `The program 'ghcjs' version >=0.1 is required but the version of .../ghcjs could not be determined.`, then you may